JannisRex/TheHungryGames/README.md

 ### todo:
-            * Store Settings from State with AsyncStorage
+            * Optimize Store & Fetch Settings from State with AsyncStorage
-            * Fetch Settings to State with AsyncStorage

             * Consider Settings when using Button => onPress() => rework ButtonLogic as a Whole